Anna Federmesser: Family and early years

-‘Vera’ Foundation
+'Vera' Foundation

-In 2006 Nyuta founded ‘Vera’ endowment fund, the first of its kind in Russia.
-The Fund was established to assist hospices and patients, provide palliative care, offer support to families with gravely ill children, raise awareness of oncology, advocate legal changes in order to secure rights of the cancer sufferers.
-The Fund motto said ‘If a person can’t be cured it doesn’t mean he can’t be helped’.
-In 2006, Russian Law on Health Protection didn’t cover palliative care.
+In 2006 Nyuta founded 'Vera' endowment fund, the first of its kind in Russia.
+The Fund was established to assist hospices and patients, provide palliative care, offer support to families with gravely ill children, raise awareness of oncology, advocate legal changes in order to secure rights of the cancer patients.
+The Fund motto said 'If a person can't be cured it doesn't mean he can't be helped'.
+In 2006, Russian Law on Health Protection didn't cover palliative care.

-She also co-founded the ‘Dom c Mayakom’ (‘A Lighthouse’) in-patient care facility for children with oncology, which was opened in Moscow On October 5, 2019.
+She also co-founded the 'Dom c Mayakom' ('A Lighthouse') in-patient care facility for children with oncology, which was opened in Moscow On October 5, 2019.
 According to Federmesser, her mother Vera Millionshikova dreamed of creating that place for many years, but the initiative was blocked by bureaucracy for decades.